MartaGuzmanAlarcon/MachineLearning_Projects/README.md

 I have focused these projects on real-world problems in industries that I found interesting like Biomedical, Finance, and Luxury Retail.

-Alongside the code, I am also attaching theoretical and summarized notes and visual cheat sheets.
-I made them to help me study, but I am sharing them here in case they help anyone else who is learning!
+Alongside the code, I am also attaching theoretical and summarized cheat sheets.
+I made them to help me study, but I am sharing them here in case they help anyone else!